abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-07-an-introduction-to-graphblas.md

 <br/><br/>

 ## A simple matrix multiplication program
-Now, let's put together everything we've learnt so far to write a program which computes C = C + A * B' and we only want the lower triagular portion of the matrix using GraphBLAS.
+Now, let's put together everything we've learnt so far to write a program using GraphBLAS which computes the lower triagular portion of the matrix <i>C = C + A * B' </i>.
 We'll use `+` as the accumulate operator and set the descriptor to transpose the second input & clear C before assigning the new values.
 We use a mask to assign values to only the lower half of the matrix.
-We'll not be using any built-in algebric objects for this, although that would reduce our work significantly.
+We'll not use any built-in algebric objects for this, although that would reduce our work significantly.

 Let's suppose the matrices we consider are -
 {% highlight julia %}